TheyCallMeMattyD/burger/README.md

 >9.
 [Questions?](#Questions?)

 ## Installation
->Please install required dependencies using the following code: `npm install mysql`, `npm install inquirer`, and `npm install console.table`.
+>Please install required dependencies using the following code: `npm install mysql`and `npm install express`.
 >
 >You must have an instance of mySQL running in either the terminal or mySQL workbench environments.

 ## Usage
->Once you have installed the required dependencies, run the app using the following code in your terminal: `node app.js`.
+>Once you have installed the required dependencies, run the app using the following code in your terminal: `node server.js`.

 ## Technologies
 >This application was created with:
+> Node.js
+> Express
+> Handlebars
->
+> ORM

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)